p1ng-request/docs/templates/Reddit/Reddit_Get_Hot_Posts_From_Subreddit.md

 **Author:** [Yaswanthkumar GOTHIREDDY](https://www.linkedin.com/in/yaswanthkumargothireddy/)

-This notebook explains how to get hot posts from a subreddit.
-A subreddit is a specific online community, and the posts associated with it, on the social media website Reddit
+**Description:** This notebook allows users to retrieve the hottest posts from a specified subreddit on Reddit.

 ## Input